-One of the best ways to improve your workflow is multitasking.
+One of the best ways to improve your workflow is by multitasking.
 Macs are devices made to help you work in the best possible way.
 And one of the best tools for multitasking on a Mac is using the split screen mode.

 For a long time, I used the split screen tool baked into the Macs since the El Capitan OS.
 I never knew there were Apps designed to offer split screen experience on Mac.
-But once I discovered these apps, there was no going back as they are miles better than the one found in MacBooks.
+But once I discovered these apps, there was no going back as they are miles better than the ones found in MacBooks.

 I have tried some of the best split-screen apps for mac and they have made my workflow a lot more efficient and productive.
 These are the best split-screen apps for mac right now.

 After having reviewed 50 split screen apps for Mac based on various factors like performance, features, function, usage, price, and much more; my team and I zeroed in on 16 that stood out.
 These 16 were further put through a series of tests to determine the best.
 We found that: